Bone Turnover Test

 Blood test (phlebotomy)

 More than 90% of your bone matrix consists of type 1 collagen.
 Collagen is the main structural component of bone, the matrix which is mineralised by calcium and other minerals.
 During normal bone metabolism, mature type 1 collagen is constantly broken down for replacement by new collagen.
 This is called bone turnover.
 During the breakdown process, small fragments of the collagen matrix pass into the blood stream and are excreted via the kidneys.
 During physiologically or pathologically elevated bone resorption (e.g. in old age or as a result of osteoporosis) type 1 collagen is degraded at an increased rate.
-This results in an increase of the fragments excreted, which can be measured in the blood as CTx.
+This results in an increase of the fragments excreted, which can be measured in the urine as NTx.

 At the same time, while new bone is being made or the collagen is being replaced, procollagen amino terminal peptides (P1NP), is released during new collagen formation.

-The rate of bone formation (P1NP) versus the rate of bone breakdown (CTx) is a very useful measure of your current rate of bone turnover.
+The rate of bone formation (P1NP) versus the rate of bone breakdown (NTx) is a very useful measure of your current rate of bone turnover.
 This is especially helpful if you have never had a DEXA scan (bone scan) or are in between scans.
 This test can be repeated e.g. in 3-6 months to show the progress of bone health which can be very helpful to know whether your protocol is working for you.

 This test measures:

-- P1NP - Procollagen amino terminal peptides
+• P1NP - Procollagen amino terminal peptides (serum)

 Louise was 60 years of age and had been diagnosed with osteopenia by DEXA scan.
 Her next scan was scheduled for 2 years time, so Louise wanted to try to improve her bone health as much as possible.